persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check the Kriging result window:
+    - check the Gaussian Process result window:

       .. image:: /developer_manual/validation/kriging_result.png
           :align: center